Areas of Materiality / Targets

 11 Sustainable Cities and Communities

-Raising the sophistication of information security Acquisition of certification under the Payment Card Industry Data Security Standard (PCIDSS) PCIDSS Version 3.2 periodic audit Version 4.0 compliance
+Raising the sophistication of information security Acquisition of certification under the Payment Card Industry Data Security Standard (PCIDSS) PCIDSS Version 3.2 compliance Version 4.0 compliance

 7 Affordable and Clean Energy